lhnguyen102/cuTAGI/README.md

     ```
     pip install pytagi
     ```
-NOTE: This distributed version does not require the codebase in this repository.
+NOTE: This PyPI distributed version does not require the codebase in this repository.
 The developers can create their own applications (see [python_examples](python_examples)).

 ### Local Installation
 1. Clone this repository.
 Note that `git submodule` command allows cloning [pybind11](https://github.com/pybind/pybind11) which is the binding python package of C++/CUDA.